erickschulz/NPDECODES/README.md

 Moreover, enrolled students can access the [moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=12060) page of the course.

+## Requirements
+Currently, only UNIX based operating systems are supported.
+Moreover, you need to have the following installed on your machine:
+* C++17 compiler (e.g. gcc, clang)
+* CMake (at least VERSION 3.10)
+* python3
+* A reader for .vtk files (e.g. paraview)
+* git (not strictly needed, you could also download the repo as .zip file)

 ## Getting started
 Open a terminal and type
 ```